Venezuela demands release of businessman connected to Maduro

 Saab came onto the radar of U.S. authorities a few years ago after amassing a large number of contracts with Maduro’s government.

-Federal prosecutors in Miami indicted him and a business partner last year on money laundering charges connected to an alleged bribery scheme that p ocketed more than $350 million from a low-income housing project for the Venezuelan government that was never built.
+Federal prosecutors in Miami indicted him and a business partner last year on money laundering charges connected to an alleged bribery scheme that pocketed more than $350 million from a low-income housing project for the Venezuelan government that was never built.

-Separately, Saab ha,d been sanctioned by the Trump administration for allegedly utilizing a network of shell companies spanning the globe - in the United Arab Emirates, Turkey, Hong Kong, Panama, Colombia and Mexico - to hide huge profits from no-bid, overvalued food contracts obtained through bribes and kickbacks.
+Separately, Saab had been sanctioned by the Trump administration for allegedly utilizing a network of shell companies spanning the globe - in the United Arab Emirates, Turkey, Hong Kong, Panama, Colombia and Mexico - to hide huge profits from no-bid, overvalued food contracts obtained through bribes and kickbacks.

 “Saab engaged with Maduro insiders to run a wide-scale corruption network they callously used to exploit Venezuela’s starving population,” Treasury Secretary Steven Mnuchin said at the time of the sanctions.
 “They use food as a form of social control, to reward political supporters and punish opponents, all the while pocketing hundreds of millions of dollars through a number of fraudulent schemes.”